Hedge fund economist to join Bank of England's MPC

 In May, Brevan Howard and other financial institutions came under scrutiny after European Central Bank Executive Board member Benoit Coeure gave a speech to an invitation-only dinner of fund managers, bankers and academics in London.

-At the dinner, which was organised by institutions including a research institute founded by Brevan Howard, Coeure made comments which moved the euro hours before his speech was made public.
+At the dinner, which was organized by institutions including a research institute founded by Brevan Howard, Coeure made comments which moved the euro hours before his speech was made public.

 A Treasury spokeswoman said Vlieghe had stepped down from active duties at Brevan Howard but would retain existing vested rights to share in future earnings, in line with BoE policies.